Skip to main content

 Real Example:

-• 1000ms: If someone starts talking but doesn’t finish within 1 second, Deepgram sends UtteranceEnd (default)
+• 1000ms: If someone starts talking but doesn’t finish within 1 second, provider sends UtteranceEnd (default)

 • 500ms: Quick timeout (might cut off long sentences)